Social media can help you build long-term relationships with clients willing to purchase from you.

 Another way to tell people about your business is by creating and sharing video content.
 Because of such platforms like YouTube video is the primary form of communication.
 It provides additional opportunities for brands to encourage discussion between subscribers.

-If you’re not using Snapchat already, you should consider at least testing it in 2016.
-At the beginning of this year, Snapchat users viewed more than seven billion videos per day, which is a huge audience of potential customers.
+If you’re not using Snapchat already, you should consider at least testing it.
+Snapchat users watch stories more than ten billion times per day, which is a huge audience of potential customers.

-Finally, Ben Fisher @TheSocialDude gave a great piece of advice, saying that the most effective social network is the one where your customers are hanging out: “This is a key thought; choose your platforms carefully, and focus on where your customers are.”
+Ben Fisher (@TheSocialDude) gave a great piece of advice, saying that the most effective social network is the one where your customers are hanging out:

-Different social networks provide different opportunities and capabilities.
-Each company should decide which social network to use based on their particular audience.
-Some marketers make the mistake of counting solely on social giants, like Facebook and Twitter.
-There’re many other opportunities.
-What’s good for some companies can yield disappointing results for others.
+Each company should decide which social network to use based on its particular audience.
+Some marketers make the mistake of counting solely on social giants, like Facebook and X. But there are many other opportunities.

-For many businesses, an effective, successful social media campaign might not be easy to define and execute.
+For many businesses, an effective social media campaign might not be easy to define and execute.
 Your online presence should attract the right people and help you achieve your goals.